MagpieBridge/FlowDroidLSPDemo/README.md

 # FlowDroidLSPDemo
-This project demonstrate integrating FlowDroid into different IDEs with [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge).
+This project demonstrates integrating FlowDroid into different IDEs with [MagpieBridge](https://github.com/MagpieBridge/MagpieBridge).

 ## Build FlowDroidLSPDemo with Maven